Perfectly safe, wildly underused: The ballot box epitomizes all that’s wrong with the 2020 election

 Some precincts are actually split to have different ballot designs.
 Ballots will also change the order of candidates—Trump might be on the top of one ballot, and Biden might be on the top of another—to avoid favoritism by order.
 It all adds up to an incredible diversity of ballot designs across state regions.

-“In my jurisdiction [in Maricopa County, Arizona], we had 6,000-8,000 different ballot styles,” says Patrick, who explains that these ballot styles would be audit-able, and almost impossible to forge.
+“In my jurisdiction [in Maricopa County, Arizona], we had 6,000-8,000 different ballot styles,” says Patrick, who explains that these ballot styles would be auditable, and almost impossible to forge.
 “It would have to be an incredibly complex operation.
 And you’d have to know how someone signed their signature, and have to have their driver’s license.”

 Ultimately, Patrick believes that these drop-off boxes are our “most logical, practical solution” to voting during COVID-19, and to ensure that the most “mail-in” ballots are counted as possible.